 When the news broke that Prince Carl Philip of Sweden was dating former reality show participant and model Sofia Hellqvist, a flood of criticism followed.
 Many doubted that this most unlikely romance would be sealed by marriage.
-Today, Prince Carl Philip and Princess Sofia celebrate five years of marriage.
+Today, Prince Carl Philip and Princess Sofia celebrate six years of marriage.

 In the summer of 2009, Prince Carl Philip met Sofia Hellqvist through mutual friends at a nightclub in Båstad, Southern Sweden.
 The Prince was enjoying his bachelor life after breaking up with his girlfriend of nearly ten years, Emma Pernald.
 Meanwhile, Sofia Hellqvist had just returned to her home country after spending four years studying in New York City.
 The pair had met each other on other occasions before but they only started talking at that encounter.